Shop

 Native: Virginia & West Virginia

 Described and named by Edgar Theodore Wherry (1885-1982), unflagging naturalist in the finest tradition of wide interests in the natural world.
-After getting his Ph.D in 1909 in geology-mineralogy he became Asst.
+After getting his Ph.D. in 1909 in geology-mineralogy he became Asst.
 Curator of Minerals for the Smithsonian.
 In 8 years he transferred to the USDA Bureau of Chemistry, becoming its principal chemist.
-He left in 1930 to accept an appointment as botany professor at U. Penn., where he taught botany and ecology for 25 years.
+In 1930 he was appointed botany professor at U. Penn., where he taught botany and ecology for 25 years.

 **LISTED AS OUT OF STOCK BECAUSE WE DO NOT SHIP THIS ITEM.
 IT IS AVAILABLE FOR PURCHASE AT OUR RETAIL LOCATION.